Running Your School: Managing Enrollment

 Great question.
 My team works with private schools in 2 main capacities: an agency that builds and handles paid traffic campaigns to drive student inquiries and consultants who advise schools on how they can execute their paid traffic campaigns via a video teleconference call.

-An agency would definitely accelerate the speed at which a school builds their own online enrollment inquiry generation system.
+An agency would accelerate the speed at which a school builds its online enrollment inquiry generation system.
 As an agency, we know exactly what a school needs to bridge potential students and their parents to the school on platforms like Facebook, Instagram, and Google.
 If a school does not have a dedicated, in-house marketing team that is trained to build something like that, working with an agency would be highly beneficial as it shortens their learning curve and enables them to start getting enrollment inquiries as early as within the first few weeks after launching their campaigns.

-A consultant, on the other hand, would offer their expertise and provide a school with the guidance necessary to execute their plan.
-In this arrangement, execution depends on the school’s existing resources.
+Conversely, a consultant would offer their expertise and provide a school with the guidance necessary to execute their plan.
+In this arrangement, execution depends on the school's existing resources.

 Questions?
 Contact us on Facebook. @privateschoolreview